nats-io/nats-account-server/README.md

-# jwt-server
+# account-server

-A simple HTTP/NATS server to host JWTs for nats-server 2.0 account authentication.
+A simple HTTP/NATS server to host account JWTs for nats-server 2.0 account authentication.